IEEE Transactions on Pattern Analysis and Machine Intelligence: Submit a Manuscript

 When a TPAMI submission is based on a previous conference paper, IEEE requires that the journal paper be a "substantial revision" of the previous publication (30 percent is generally considered "substantial").TPAMI interprets and applies this requirement on a case-by-case basis with appropriate deference to the author's viewpoint.
 Examples of the improvements we expect to see over the conference paper include the following: additional technical details, a clearer explanation of the contribution, more experiments if appropriate, or an updated state-of-the-art.
-And of course the authors are encouraged to make the journal version a significant improvement on the conference paper, for example by taking the opportunity to integrate their previous work, or performing additional substantive work to answer questions that their conference paper raised.
+Of course, the authors are also encouraged to make the journal version a significant improvement on the conference paper (for example, by taking the opportunity to integrate their previous work or performing additional substantive work to answer questions that their conference paper raised).
 Since the journal version is intended to be the definitive, archival version of the research, TPAMI expects that the authors will take this opportunity to further improve their conference paper.

-- Short paper – 8 double column or 15 single column pages
+- Short paper – 8 double column pages

-- Comments paper – 2½ double column or 5 single column pages
+- Comments paper – 2½ double column pages

-- Survey paper – 20 double column or 40 single column pages
+- Survey paper – 20 double column pages

 A double column page is defined as a 7.875" x 10.75" page with 9.5-point type and 11.5-point vertical spacing.
 These length limits are taking into account reasonably-sized figures and references.

 This publication is a hybrid journal, allowing either traditional manuscript submission or author-paid Open Access (OA) manuscript submission.

 The OA option, if selected, enables unrestricted public access to the article via IEEE Xplore and the Computer Society Digital Library.
 The OA option will be offered to the author at the time the manuscript is submitted.
 If selected, the OA discounted fee of $1,950 must be paid before the article is published in the journal.
 If you have unusual circumstances about this, please contact the Editor-in-Chief.